 Performing isometric holds/pauses at the top of the movement s a great way to increase muscle activity during the extension aspect of this lift.
-In doing so, you can challenge a lifter’s upright torso positioning; necessary for front-loaded squats, back squats, thrusters, running, and more.
+In doing so, you can challenge a lifter’s upright torso positioning, necessary for front-loaded squats, back squats, thrusters, running, and more.

-Below are three (3) reverse hyperextension alternatives coaches and athletes can use to increase glute and hamstring development, address weaknesses, and build muscle.
+Below are three reverse hyperextension alternatives coaches and athletes can use to increase glute and hamstring development, address weaknesses, and build muscle.

-The goodmorning is a back-loaded barbell exercise that targets the lower back, hamstrings, and glutes, making it a good choice for lifters looking to increase back and hip strength.
-The primary difference is that this exercise places slightly more emphasis on lower back and spinal erectors development.
+The good morning is a back-loaded barbell exercise that targets the lower back, hamstrings, and glutes.
+This exercise is a good choice for lifters looking to increase back and hip strength.
+The primary difference is that this exercise places slightly more emphasis on the lower back and spinal erectors.

 Glute Ham Raise (GHD)